-The Leadership in Medicine-Health Management Program offers combined bachelor's, master's and doctoral degrees for students who anticipate assuming a leadership role in 21st-century medicine.
-Below is a short description of the application process, but for complete details on the program, its requirements and its academic components, visit the Leadership in Medicine website.
+The Leadership in Medicine-Health Management Program offers combined bachelor's, master's and doctoral degrees for students who anticipate assuming a leadership role in 21st-Century medicine.
+Below is a short description of the application process, but for complete details on the program, requirements and academic components, visit and review the Leadership in Medicine website.

 The most important credential for admission is academic excellence, as evidenced by: